oro13/oro13.github.io/_posts/2020-7-16-DS-Portfolio.md

 ### Project 1.
 [Machine Learning Enhancements for Learning Language App](https://github.com/oro13/language-app-ml)

-Our app, Totlahtol, is named for the word ‘Languages,’ in Nahuatl: the Aztec language once widely spoken on this continent and in Central America.

-My friend in El Paso began working on this application over a year ago.
-Now I’m helping him enhance the prototype with advanced Machine Learning components.
+I’m helping enhance the prototype with advanced Machine Learning components.
 Including, natural language processing of user generated content and a recommender of lessons based on user interests.

-#### The Data Pipeline, an Overview
+#### Data Pipeline Overview

 My Research has centered on the most important app use case of uploading a lesson and recommending it to users if their activity implies it'd be relevent to them.